digital-asset/daml/CONTRIBUTING.md

 # Contributing to Daml

 Welcome!
-This page gives a high-level overview of how to contribute to the development of DAML.
+This page gives a high-level overview of how to contribute to the development of Daml.

 There are many ways you can contribute beyond coding.
 For example, you can report problems, clarify [issues](https://github.com/digital-asset/daml/issues), and write documentation.
 If you're completely new to open source development, the [Open Source Guides](https://opensource.guide) is a great place to start.

 ## Working on the codebase

-For information on how to build, test, and work on the codebase, see ["Contributing to DAML" in the README](./README.md#contributing-to-daml).
+For information on how to build, test, and work on the codebase, see ["Contributing to Daml" in the README](./README.md#contributing-to-daml).

 ## Code of conduct